Squiggly1/NetworkSecurity-Assignment1/documentation.md

 <span style="font-size:1.25em;">Additionally, since the botnet will have a central server, the central server must decrypt many messages.
 While encryption with CBC cannot be done in parallel, decryption can.
 This means that although the central server has more messages to decrypt, the time/resources required to decrypt is not as high if parallelisation was not allowed.</span>

-<span style="font-size:1.25em;">The code below highlights how we implement AES CBC to encrypt and decrypt.</span>
+<span style="font-size:1.25em;">Using the shared secret we obtained during the Diffie Hellman key exchange, we create a symetric key using the AES algorithim to encrypt and dcrypt protected data.
+The code below highlights how we establish confidentiality using AES CBC to encrypt and decrypt data transmition.</span>

 ```python
 # For encryption